ryan-mcclue/ryan-mcclue/src/knowledge.md

 greedy algorithms memory efficient however not optimal, so balancing act greedy chooses next best option from what is available at the moment

+C++ STL implementation of hash tables are sets (just keys) and maps Unordered variants are raw hash maps
+Ordered use self-balancing red-black-tree yielding logarithmic time Important to keep in mind we are executing on a physical machine and that Big-Oh is a 'zero-cost abstraction' world.
+For example, the extra overhead of introducing a hashmap (memory allocations/copies) will result in this being slower for small lists (also no dynamic memory allocations in ISR) This is why C++ STL uses hybrid introsort

+In practice, you can solve efficiency by leaning on existing libraries/work.
+More important to write robust code with tests.
+Have knowledge of these rather than memorising implementations.
+You can investigate specific implementations on a per-problem basis.

+Big Oh is worst case.
+Amortised is average over a series of operations, i.e. worse case average over a series of operations It's an indication of how an algorithm scales, i.e. asymptotic limiting behaviour It operates in a zero-cost abstraction world: e.g. memory allocations involved in small input number for linear is slower than logarithmic (why C++ STL uses hybrid introsort) e.g. how arranged in memory; complete binary trees store in array, other trees store as list e.g. ignores constants like in Fibonacci heaps having large constants in their amortised linear cost, so often not actually better insertions than binary heap

 TODO: add algos course notes
 dynamic programming is breaking a problem into subproblems and working way up This involves storing the results of smaller problems and using them for results on bigger problems